Title

 Republic Act No. 9417 enhances the Office of the Solicitor General by expanding its staff, upgrading employee skills and benefits, and ensuring efficient legal services through increased funding and streamlined operations.

-The Solicitor General shall have cabinet rank and the same qualifications, prerogatives, salaries, allowances, benefits and privileges as the Presiding Justice of the Court of Appeals.
+The Solicitor General shall have cabinet rank and the same qualifications for appointment, rank, prerogatives, salaries, allowances, benefits, and privileges as the Presiding Justice of the Court of Appeals.

-All official mail matters and telegrams addressed within the Philippines shall be received, transmitted, and delivered free of charge, provided mail to private persons or non-government offices does not exceed 120 grams.
+All official mail/telegrams addressed for delivery within the Philippines are free of charge; however, when addressed to private persons or non-government offices, the mail must not exceed 120 grams.

 Analyze Cases Smarter, Faster